All Episodes

 That's okay.

-And so we knew probably that that our plan A to get them out on airplanes was not gonna work, but we we've been encouraging these ladies every day, telling them to stay strong.
+And so we knew probably that our plan A to get them out on airplanes was not going to work.

-If plan A doesn't work, we're going to plan B. Plan B doesn't work, we're going to C. We're going to D. And when the Americans evacuate, uh, we're not leaving these ladies alone.
+If plan A doesn't work, we're going to plan B. Plan B doesn't work, we're going to C. We're going to D.

-How how could you possibly, if they're caught behind enemy lines of a terrorist organization in control of the country, what is plan D?
+How could you possibly, if they're caught behind enemy lines of a terrorist organization in control of the country, what is plan D?

 There is no plan D. There always is a plan.

-So we're not gonna quit.
+So we're not going to quit.

 I admire you.